Pull subscriptions to Creodias EODATA catalogue

 Collection/Name eq 'SENTINEL-1' and Attributes/OData.CSC.StringAttribute/any(att:att/Name eq 'productType' and att/OData.CSC.StringAttribute/Value eq 'IW_SLC__1S')

-To do it, send POST HTTP request with the following body:
+To create this subscription, send POST HTTP request with the following body:

 {